 be included with the invoice.

-Residential

-The weekly activity schedule must:

-include all core services and goals outlined in the customer's IPP;

-facilitate participation that integrates cognitive skills into all activity engagement;

-demonstrate that the services delivered are focused on preparing the customer to obtain the skills necessary to engage in competitive integrated employment (for example, work simulations, work experience, and volunteer activities);

-include activities of daily living, meals, and non-therapy activities focused on further skill development;
+Additionally, for residential services the weekly activity schedule must include activities of daily living, meals, and non-therapy activities focused on further skill development.

-be provided to the customer;

-be sent to the VR counselor weekly; and

-be included with the invoice.

 …

 21.5 Employment Supports for Brain Injury Services

 ESBI services are designed to integrate clinical therapies and employment services to result in the customer achieving competitive integrated employment.
 Clinical therapies are partnered with employment service providers to achieve the goals outlined in an IPP.